JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 - Any combination of lower Victory Level outcomes is possible as long as they sum up to be less than or equal to the Victory Level achieved.
 For instance, with a Level 2 victory, a character could perform both a Stagger and a Minor Injury against there opponent.
 - It is mandatory that that the player dealing the Victory Level outcome must describe in awesome detail how they are performing this action.
 Creativity is encouraged!

-### Level 3 victory

-#### Trip

-The opponent gains the Prone condition.

-A character can declare they are attempting to get up on a round they start prone.
-Getting up requires the downed opponent to use their entire movement speed.
-They can regain their footing and remove the Prone condition at the end of the round they were getting up.

-Instead of getting up, a character can remain prone and crawl.
-They use their Climb Movement Speed to crawl instead of their movement speed.

 ### Level 4 Victory

 #### Dismember